ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

 .. attention::
    Be sure to bind the directory that contains the experiment data!

-The container provided includes directories that reflect the names of other Level 1 file systems.
-To explore the container, users can run the following commands:
+To explore the container and view available directories, users can run the following commands:

 .. code-block:: console